Since the late 2010s, we have been loving our geometric tattoos.

-As watercolor techniques become more widely known and accepted as part of the tattoo world, artists are finding new cutting edge ways to incorporate this effect into their pieces.
+As watercolor techniques become more widely known and accepted as part of the tattoo world, tattoo artists are finding new innovative ways to incorporate this effect into their tattoo pieces.

 A watercolor tattoo is created by layering “washes” of color for a final result that looks painted on.

-The splashy, organic nature of a watercolor design is an interesting pairing with something solid like a geometric shape.
+The splashy, organic nature of a watercolor tattoo design is an interesting pairing with something solid like a geometric tattoo shape.

 The resulting contrast is visually balanced and pleasing, but far from boring.

 Do you think watercolor geometric tattoos are for you?

 Sketchy Geometric Tattoos

 Similar to the watercolor tattoos above, sketchy geometric tattoos have a pleasing visual balance.